cmdavies10/storefront-manager/README.md

-# BAMAZON STOREFRONT
+# STOREFRONT MANAGER

 ## OVERVIEW
-This is a command line interface application that utilizes Node and MySQL to allow users to interact with data using a mock online store.
-Two separate CLI applications mimic the user interface from a customer and a manager viewpoint.
+Storefront Manager is a command line interface application that utilizes Node and MySQL to allow users to interact with data using a mock online store.
+Two separate CLI applications mimic the user interface from both customer and a manager viewpoints.
 The structure and initial content for the database used in both applications can be found within the `bamazon.sql` and `seeds.sql` files.